 surrounding Internet regulation and control.

-The measurement tool that Burnett and his adviser Nick Feamster, professor at the Georgia Tech School of Computer Science, developed -- known as Encore -- works by collecting information about a users' Web access and censorship of various sites across
+The measurement tool that Burnett and his adviser Nick Feamster, professor at the Georgia Tech School of Computer Science, developed -- known as Encore -- works by collecting information about a users' Web access and censorship of various sites

 These measurements happen automatically in the background after a page has loaded and do not affect a site's performance or a user's experience.
-Most users won't ever notice them or realize they are helping to measure Web accessibility, although the tool
+Most users won't ever notice them or realize they are helping to measure Web accessibility, although

-provides ways to inform users that their browsers are conducting the measurements.
+the tool provides ways to inform users that their browsers are conducting the measurements.
 Burnett said:

 Encore doesn't track users' browsing behaviors or the content they visit, only whether or not a potentially censored website is reachable from where they are

 People who work on Internet freedom --- ranging from policymakers to the developers of tools for improving access to information --- need accurate information about what information is inaccessible and when it becomes blocked.
-Encore is the first tool
+Encore is the first

-that makes it possible to provide this kind of information continuously, on a global scale.
+tool that makes it possible to provide this kind of information continuously, on a global scale.

 The Registered Digital Institute is a trade group which promotes digital installation and digital service providers directly to the consumer.
 The institutes explains its role in setting up a standard for internet website blocking for public WiFi:

-During his 2013 NSPCC speech on online safety, David Cameron announced that an agreement was in place with the UK's main Wi-Fi providers to commit to applying a level of filtering across all of their standard public Wi-Fi services, which are easily
+During his 2013 NSPCC speech on online safety, David Cameron announced that an agreement was in place with the UK's main Wi-Fi providers to commit to applying a level of filtering across all of their standard public Wi-Fi services, which are

-UK-wide Friendly WiFi scheme that we see today.
+and launch the UK-wide Friendly WiFi scheme that we see today.

 RDI have also outlined the level of blocking that has been implemented and how the BBFC have been involved in the censorship process:

 During meetings with DCMS and the UK's main Wi-Fi providers who we worked collaboratively with to design the online safety initiative, it was suggested that we contact the BBFC.
-We were introduced to the BBFC's Assistant Director, David Austin who kindly
+We were introduced to the BBFC's Assistant Director, David Austin

-independently scrutinises films and video to ensure the highest possible level of protection and empowerment.
+operates and independently scrutinises films and video to ensure the highest possible level of protection and empowerment.

 We learned how the BBFC had been appointed by the Mobile Broadband Group to provide an independent framework to underpin the Mobile Operators' code of practice that was set up in 2004 for the self-regulation of content on mobiles.
-The Classification
+The

-Although the specified level of content filtering within the Friendly WiFi scheme is below that which underpins the Mobile Operators code of practice, it is important that we were guided by the same technical expertise of the BBFC to support our
+Although the specified level of content filtering within the Friendly WiFi scheme is below that which underpins the Mobile Operators code of practice, it is important that we were guided by the same technical expertise of the BBFC to

-correctly and have the confidence that our specification is in line with what our Customers, Industry and Public expects.
+communicate the terms correctly and have the confidence that our specification is in line with what our Customers, Industry and Public expects.

 The level of content filtering agreed by the main WiFi providers for their standard public WiFi offerings is the same level which has been included within the Friendly WiFi scheme.
 The level of filtering as follows: